English Language Learners

 Parent Liaisons

-The FSSD has Parent Liaisons who are available by appointment for translation services.
+The FSD has Parent Liaisons who are available by appointment for translation services.
 They do require advance notice for travel and availability purposes.
-The FSSD Parent Liaisons have proven to be an invaluable resource for both teachers and parents as they interpret during parent meetings, and translate FSSD documents.
+The FSD Parent Liaisons have proven to be an invaluable resource for both teachers and parents as they interpret during parent meetings, and translate FSD documents.

 Student Support Services Office